Hari70a/React-Native-Hello-World/README.md

 * The code provided in index.android.js will give you an opportunity to learn how to display a welcome message.

-* The following output will be displayed while using thecod(index.android.js)
+* The following output will be displayed while using the code(index.android.js)